elastic/package-storage/README.md

 * snapshot: Packages for epr-snapshot.elastic.co
 * production-7.9: Packages for epr-7-9.elastic.co.
 These packages are served for Kibana 7.9 versions.
 It is expected that all future changes to packages go into the production branch.
 * experimental: Packages for epr-experimental.elastic.co.
 These packages are served for Kibana 7.8 and will disappear in the future.
 No updates should happen to this branch.
-* master: Contains docs and comment scripts for the distribution branches.
+* main: Contains docs and comment scripts for the distribution branches.

 # Tags